Auditel telecom expense management services

 Converting voice transmissions to packets of data, then transmitting them over an IP network such as the Internet.

-The telecommunications terms in this glossary contain works in progress.
+The telecommunication terms in this glossary contain works in progress.
 However, we plan to keep adding technology dictionary updates.

 -W –